Uyuni Salt Flats Tour from San Pedro de Atacama – 3 Days

 Free cancellations!

-If you have booked the private tour with hotel accommodation and you cancel at least 30 days before the tour starts, you will receive a refund of 100% of the amount paid.
-After this time, or in case of a no-show, no refunds will be provided.
+If you cancel at least 72 hours before the tour starts, you will receive a refund of 100% of the amount paid.
+After this time, or in case of a no-show no refunds will be provided.

 Tour itinerary